jessehansen/magicbus/README.md

 ## Customizing the Message Pipeline

 The main methods of all messaging parties are implemented as template methods so you can override an individual piece of the message pipeline if needed.

+## Route Pattern

+A route pattern defines the topology pattern for a publisher or consumer.
+The pattern defines the name of the exchange or queue, along with the types and options associated with it. `magicbus` contains  3 route pattern implementations:

+* ListenerRoutePattern - creates a durable fanout exchange bound to one exclusive queue per consuming app (queue name is randomized).
+* PublisherRoutePattern (default for publisher) - creates a durable exchange (optionally, exchange type can be specified) with no bindings
+* WorkerRoutePattern (default for consumer/subscriber) - creates a consumption queue with a dead-letter-exchange for failed messages along with an associated failure queue.

 # Contributing